 This course surveys the history of European women from ancient times to the present, with particular attention to how the study of women and gender has changed the way historians analyze the past.
 The construction of the concepts of masculinity and femininity will be explored through careful examination of primary and secondary materials.
 The latest historiographical approaches to the study of women and gender will be considered as will new resources for research.
+Prerequisites: HIST-101 or HIST-190.
 (ATTR: ARTS, ISP, WSTU, HMEU, HEUR)